 Mexico’s MariCarmen Legaspi served as the lead instructor of the course.
 Legaspi helped develop the Mexican Para Dance team, which took five medals including one gold at the 2017 World Championships.
 She also serves on World Para Dance Sport’s Sport Technical Committee.

-Angelelli lead dancing demonstrations and taught the different techniques and skills with her competition partner, Fred Astaire Dance Studio Pro Tamerlan Gadirov.
+Angelelli lead dancing demonstrations and taught the different techniques and skills with her competition partner, Fred Astaire Dance Studios Pro Tamerlan Gadirov.

 From Diving Disaster to Dancing